GHI-net

 Email:

 Fred Bukachi is a cardiovascular physician with a strong interest in health informatics.
 He previously worked as HealthNet co-ordinator and regional director for Eastern and Southern Africa.
-He has also served as a consultant, board member and advisor to several international organisations working to improve access to health information in Africa.
+He has also served as a consultant, board member and advisor to several international organizations working to improve access to health information in Africa.
 He has written and spoken extensively on the subject of using information and communications technologies to access health information in Africa.
-He co-moderates HIF-net (Health Information Forum) and HR4D-net (Health Research for Development) email groups.

 Rachel Stancliffe has a background in demography and public health and experience in medical publishing and the use of evidence.
-She is a co-Director of the Global Healthcare Information Network.
-She is the Director of The Campaign for Greener Healthcare.
-Rachel has extensive experience in many countries, including Georgia, Kazakhstan, India and Latin America.
+She is the Founding Director of The Centre for Sustainable Healthcare, Oxford (www.sustainablehealthcare.org.uk)